 2014 LFP Audit

 In December 2014 the USDA’s Officer of Inspector General issued Audit Report 03702-0001-32, which was initiated to review the FSA’s administration of the LFP.
-They found that about 7% of the LFP payments they audited had been improperly issued by the FSA, and that the agency had used questionable monthly feed costs to calculate LFP payments.
-An error rate of 7% may not sound too bad, but according the USDA, the FSA issued about $423 million in LFP assistance for FY2018, and 7% of that is about $30 million.
+They found that about 7% of the LFP payments they audited had been improperly issued by local FSA offices, and that the agency had used questionable monthly feed costs to calculate the amounts of LFP payments.
+An error rate of 7% may not sound too bad, but according the USDA, the FSA issued about $423 million in LFP assistance for FY 2018, and 7% of that is about $30 million.

 The Inspector General’s report also pointed out that ranchers could receive duplicate compensation for drought losses through the USDA’s Noninsured Crop Disaster Assistance Program (NAP).
 The NAP provides highly subsidized crop insurance policies to agricultural producers.
 When precipitation or “vegetation greenness” falls below the coverage level selected in the policy purchased by a rancher, drought compensation payments are issued by the county FSA office.
 (The Inspector General’s report, however, failed to mention that since 2006 ranchers can also receive assistance to help them build new livestock waters in times of drought through the USDA’s Emergency Conservation Program (ECP).)

-The FSA has disbursed millions of dollars of LFP payments in Arizona, and the three public land ranches described below provide examples of where LFP payments helped to subsidize livestock grazing in the desert, even when the grazing permittees also benefited from other government programs.
+The FSA has disbursed many tens of millions of dollars of LFP payments to ranchers in Arizona.
+The public land ranches shown below are just a few examples of the Arizona public land ranches where LFP payments have helped to subsidize livestock grazing in desert areas.
+These examples also show the other government assistance the ranches received.

-The EQIP program absorbed the Wildlife Habitat Incentives Program (WHIP) after 2014.
+The EQIP program absorbed the NRCS Wildlife Habitat Incentives Program (WHIP) after 2014.

 Note: Open Space Reserve Grants became LCCGP Grants after 2002.